 Treasures of American Judaica

-DESCRIPTION: The year 2004 marked 350 years of Jewish life in America.
+The year 2004 marks 350 years of Jewish life in America.
+In September of 1654 twenty-three men, women, and children arrived in New Amsterdam harbor seeking refuge after being forced to leave Recife, Brazil.
+Thus the foundation was laid for what has turned out to be the most vibrant Jewish community the world has seen.
 As a beacon for Jewish immigrants escaping from tyranny and oppression America has indeed become a homeland in the best sense of that word.
 Jewish life has flourished here and Jews have flourished in all walks of life – science – the arts – public service – sports and more.
 Filling our showcases were ceremonial objects; documents; books; ephemera; photographs, and works of art.
 Together they provided a snapshot of what it means to be an American Jew.
 The Treasures displayed here served a dual purpose.
 Each one told its own story.
 Collectively they gave tangible form to the history of the American Jewish community.